feldian15/GrinDorms/Written-Reports/sprint-4-journal.md

 ...............................................................................

 After reviewing the documentation provided, I thought it was very accurate and helpful to understand what exactly is being done in each code block.
 It definetly exceeded my expectations as to what will be provided.
 It significantly improved not only my group members understanding of what each block of styling is doing, but even my own understanding, and I wrote most of this code.
 It definetly was useful in this regard, and it will definetly help improve our own documentation practices moving forward.

+**These AI-generated comments can be found in pull request #43, titled: 'login' .css documentation**